AlexMiCode/simple-rest-api-with-bd/README.md

 - `DELETE {{baseUrl}}/api/tasks/{id}`
 - `DELETE {{baseUrl}}/api/categories/{id}`

-### 5. Демонстрация обработки ошибок
+### 5. Error Handling Demo

-- создать категорию с пустым именем
+- create a category with an empty name
-- создать задачу с несуществующим `categoryId`
+- create a task with a non-existing `categoryId`
-- создать категорию с дублирующимся именем
+- create a category with a duplicate name
-- запросить несуществующий `id`
+- request a non-existing `id`

-## Негативные проверки в Postman
+## Negative Test Cases in Postman

 ### Empty Category Name